• Skip to primary navigation

 • When cutting the bottoms and tops off of each squash, be sure to just cut enough for them to stand upright, but not create a hole.

-• Squash is cooked when it is easily pierced through with a fork.
+• The easiest way to tell when your acorn squash is cooked is to use a fork and see when it is easily pierced through with the fork.

 slight overhead view of serving of acorn squash on platter with 3 more blurred out on the platter